 Every dog lover has had to give medications to their dog.
 Sometimes the meds are flavored and appealing and sometimes they aren’t.
-Many dog owner and vets alike have hidden pills in peanut butter.
+Many dog owners and vets alike have hidden pills in peanut butter.
 Peanut butter is excellent camouflage to hide bitterness and is very popular among dogs.

 Recently, certain food manufacturers have started to add xylitol to peanut butter to try to make it a lower calorie choice for those people watching calorie intake.
 Xylitol is a sugar substitute found mostly in candies, desserts and gums, but also in some vitamin supplements (for humans) and medications.
 Other writers have mentioned that brands using xylitol are Nuts ’N More